populationgenomics/talos/design_docs/Configuration.md

 This section relates to the rubbish HTML document created as output.
 To be discontinued ASAP

 * seqr_lookup - location of a cache file containing the CPG_ID: SEQR_family_ID mapping
-* colours - Hex codes for text colours in the final HTML document
+* colors - Hex codes for text colours in the final HTML document